waxa2/lab-grouping-data/readme.md

     </details>

 2. Now, we want to compare the total number of participants for each variation.
 Pay attention: can you take the sum of all the process steps or not?
 3. Duplicate the previous plot onto a new sheet.
 Now we want to find the total number of participants by gender, ie. what is the number of males and females in each variation.
-You can filter out the other gender categories present in the data?
-The final plot would look like this:
+You can filter out the other gender categories present in the data.
+(Select only males and females in your data) The final plot would look like this:

     <details>
       <summary> Click to see the image </summary>